1. Is this an opportunity for a filmmaker or media maker? Is this an opportunity to make a film? Is a film going to be made?

 Yes.
 In order to be eligible, you must commit to assigning two individuals (including yourself) to lead your participation in Rural Cinema.

 8. The second person who will work on Rural Cinema with me is not on staff, but is a volunteer with our organization.
 Is this ok?

 Yes, additional representatives can be any leader in your community including volunteers.
 We also strongly recommend this route if you are a statewide organization focusing in a community in which your staff is not based.

 9. Do y’all have a preselected library of films we are supposed to use?

 We don’t have a preselected library of films.
-The chosen films are up to each individual/organization since you know what could make the most impact in your community.
-Working Films can help suggest films and will be covering this more in detail in the trainings.
+The films that you screen in your community are entirely up to you, since you know what could make the most impact in your community.
+Working Films can help suggest films and we will be covering this more in detail in the trainings.

 10. Are there limitations to which films we can screen?